chrplr/PCBS/slides/lecture7.md

 Github
 =======

-1. create a personal account on https://github.com/
+1. Create a personal account on <https://github.com/>

-2. Create a New Repository named `test`
+2. Create a new repository named `test`

-3. On your loca computer, in a terminal
+3. On your local computer, in a terminal, type:

         git clone https://github.com/XXXXXX/test.git   # XXXXX should be your github user_id

         cd test
         nano README.md
         git add README.md
         git commit -m 'first commit'
         git push

 ---